muratk5n/thirdwave/en/index.md

 culture around this stuff in US, elevated by corporate media, and neocon think-tank sponsored "fluffers".
 Guess who benefits from it?
 Of course the military-industrial complex.
-They make money, at the same time bottom 50% of Americans hold just 2.4% of U.S. wealth.
-Who wins, who loses?
-Is the enemy abroad or within US borders?
+They make money, at the same time bottom 50% of Americans hold just 2.4% of total wealth.

 ---